 I use F8 or F10 if possible.
 Using one of these will give good sharp focus on most of the photograph.
 If you use say F2.8 then only the front of the steam loco will be the sharpest point in the whole photograph.

 The ISO number to use depends on what the weather is like.
-If it’s a nice sunny day I would set mine to around 400 but if there is no sun and it’s dull and cloudy I would set it to whatever number that would give me the right shutter speed I want to use.
-If you do use a high ISO you will probably start to get the noise showing up in the photograph.
+If it’s a nice sunny day I would set mine to around 400.
+When there is no sun and it’s dull or cloudy I would set it to whatever number that would give me the right shutter speed I want to use.
+However, using a high ISO you will probably start to get the noise showing up in the photograph.

 AI Servo will track focus on any moving subjects.
 As the train gets closer to you the camera will constantly update the focus and will try and keep it as sharp as it can.
 You do need to put your centre focus point on the front of the train.